Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

-Even in this extremely simplified scenario, existing software failed to properly maximize model likelihoods in at least $20.8\%$ of the simulated datasets---evidenced by an improvement obtained using Algorithm~1.
-Though this improvement may appear modest, an improvement in $20.8\%$ of the large number of published ARMA models would affect many papers.
-Furthermore, time series analysis courses and textbooks often recommend fitting multiple ARMA models to a dataset.
+Even in this extremely simplified scenario, existing software failed to properly maximize model likelihoods in at least $23.4\%$ of the simulated datasets---evidenced by an improvement obtained using either Algorithm~\ref{alg:mle} or Algorithm~\ref{alg:DL}.
+Though this improvement may appear modest, an improvement in $23.4\%$ of the large number of published ARMA models would affect many papers---a number measured in thousands of papers since 2024 following our estimate in the introduction.
+Furthermore, time series analysis courses and textbooks often recommend fitting multiple ARMA models to a dataset, and here we only fit one for each algorithm.
 Consequently, the probability that at least one candidate model is not properly optimized increases significantly in practice.
 The rate of improvement obtained using our algorithm increases with model complexity and decreases with more observations (Fig.~\ref{fig:simProps}).
-For example, likelihoods improved in $55.1\%$ of the simulations when $p = q = 3$ and $n = 50$; models of this size and number of observations are not uncommon in published research studies.
+For example, likelihoods improved in $61.9\%$ of the simulations when $p = q = 3$ and $n = 50$ by using both algorithms.
+Models of this size and number of observations are not uncommon in published research studies.

+In this simulation study, we found that Algorithm~\ref{alg:mle} generally resulted in greater improvements over the baseline compared to Algorithm~\ref{alg:DL}.
+Specifically, Algorithm~\ref{alg:mle} improved the log-likelihood in $20.7\%$ of the simulated data relative to the baseline, whereas Algorithm~\ref{alg:DL} did so in $20.4\%$ of cases.
+Moreover, when the two algorithms produced different outputs, Algorithm~1 more often achieved the highest log-likelihood.
+For simplicity, the remainder of the article summarizes the results obtained using only Algorithm~\ref{alg:mle} rather than both algorithms.
+However, the fact that some improvements were achieved by Algorithm~\ref{alg:DL} alone indicates that it may be more suitable for certain datasets, or that increasing the number of random initializations considered by having a more strict stopping criteria may be beneficial.